 He and his wife both have a love of horses, having started to ride from an early age.
-For the last 25 years, they have ridden in the New Forest, where they live.
+For 25 years, they rode in the New Forest, where they lived.
 They have owned their own horses, including advanced event horses.

 Chris Tufnell, MRCVS